ayoussef-insight/self-hosted-agents/README.md

 - `ENV_AZURE_CONNECTION` The name of the azure service connection
 - `ENV_AZURE_RG` The name of the resource group.
 - `ENV_ACR_NAME` The name of the azure container registry.
-- `ENV_AZP_LNX_POOL` The name of the Azure DevOps agent pool to deploy the self-hosted agents to.
+- `ENV_AZP_LNX_POOL` The name of the Azure DevOps agent pool to deploy the linux self-hosted agents to.
+- `ENV_AZP_WIN_POOL` The name of the Azure DevOps agent pool to deploy the windows self-hosted agents to.
 - `ENV_AZP_PAT` Azure DevOps personal access token with the right permissions to allow the self-hosted agent to connect to Azure DevOps.
-- `ENV_LNX_ACI_NAME` The name of the Azure Container Instance to deploy the self-hosted agent image to.
+- `ENV_LNX_ACI_NAME` The name of the Azure Container Instance to deploy the linux self-hosted agent image to.
+- `ENV_WIN_ACI_NAME` The name of the Azure Container Instance to deploy the windows self-hosted agent image to.
 - `ENV_SUBNET_ID` The subnet resource Id for the container instance.
 - `ENV_DNS_SERVERS` A string array of private DNS servers to use.
 ACI does not inherit DNS from your virtual network.
 Example argument format - `["192.168.1.1", "192.168.1.2"]`.
 Supply empty array `[]` to use default Azure resolver.